archived-by-mrugesh/jam-vote-server/README.md

-# just a minute - voting - app
+# just a minute - voting - server
 A voting utility app for a "just a minute" event.